mobile-devices/cloudconnect_dotnet_client/README.md

     }
 ```

-The library does not manage persistance data, so it's for that we need "GetHistoryFor" where you give us last information that you stored in your database.
+As the library does not manage persistance data, you need to fill the "GetHistoryFor" with the last information stored in your database.
-The function "GetHistoryFor" will be call only one time per Device (Asset) after start website when the library
+The function "GetHistoryFor" will be call only one time per Device (Asset) upon the start after start server when the library
 will received a new data for an asset not present in Data cache of the library.

 List of fields manage by the library